 When the measurements increase above 4 mm and bone loss can be seen on an x-ray, that is classified as periodontal disease.
 Periodontal disease includes both gingivitis and bone loss and is a result of bacteria build up both above and below the gumline.
 Once bone loss occurs it cannot be regrown.
 But treatment can be done to remove the toxins, bacteria, plaque and tartar from above and below the gumline to treat periodontal disease.

 Scaling and root planing is the first line of treatment.
 It is preformed by your dental hygienist, usually within 2 to 4 visits.
 After treatment is finished, you will be on a maintenance program and periodontal probing will be used to evaluate healing of your gum tissue.
 The pocket depths will improve and the gum tissue will tighten around the tooth.

 Prevention Is Key

 Periodontal probing should not be painful.
 The dentist and hygienist are trained with a precise technique to gently record your measurements.
 You should pay attention to your numbers and ask how you can help improve your gum health.
 A periodontal charting will be recorded at a minimum of once a year.
 Our goal is to keep your gums healthy and your smile beautiful for your lifetime.
-Call us today to schedule your dental check up.
+Call Dental Design today to schedule your dental check up.